ekinderdiyok/causal-inference/README.md

 \end{align*}
 $$

-**Result:** We reject the alternative hypothesis $(H_1)$ that becoming a Plus member increases CLV.
-A third variable explains the association between being a Plus member and spending more.
+**Result:** We reject the null hypothesis $(H_0)$ that becoming a Plus member does not increase CLV.
+Being a Plus member increase spending.

-**Recommendations**: Plus membership should not be promoted for the sake of increasing CLV.
-Plus membership may still translate into higher customer satisfaction and brand loyalty.
-This is a question for another day.
+**Recommendations**: Plus membership should be promoted for the sake of increasing CLV.

 ## Author and Contact
 **Author:** Ekin Derdiyok <br>